kierstenruff/RUFF_CHOI_unfolded_protein_phase_separation/README.md

 Initial processing of the novel mass spectrometry spectra files was completed using either [Proteome Discoverer] or [MaxQuant][3]<sup>[3]</sup>.

 Individual analyses are presented within the ```src``` folder.
-Where processing order is important for individual analyses, scripts have been numbered and should be run in order before unnumbered counterparts.
+Where processing order is important for individual analyses, Python scripts have been numbered and MATLAB scripts have been alphabetized and should be run in order before unnumbered / unalphabetized counterparts, respectively.

 1. [Analysis-name](link/to/folder)